Student Assistance Button

 • Workplace injury and healthcare access

-Each page provides advice, links to resources and/or contact information, relevant policies, etc.
+Each page provides advice, links to resources and/or contact information, relevant guidelines, policies, etc.

 The intention of the student assistance section

-This section is a quick reference guide and a way for students to link to various sources of information and also to an incident reporting form.
+This section is a quick reference guide and a way for students to link to various sources of information and also to an online disclosure form for accessing the Learner Experience Unit for any mistreatment concerns.
 It is not a ‘hotline’ and in no way provides direct emergency assistance.
-It does not connect a user directly to another person, nor does it track who has clicked on the button or what components they have accessed.
-It does, however, direct users to useful contact information and support services (both internal and external to the University), as well as to a special reporting tool for incidents of mistreatment or unprofessionalism (see following page).
+It does not connect a user directly to another person, therefore for urgent matters students should call 911.
+It does, however, direct users to useful contact information and support services (both internal and external to the University).

 The MD Program is committed to continual monitoring and improvement of the learning environment.
-This includes promoting awareness of what constitutes appropriate behaviour – by teachers, other health professionals, residents and other learners, and students themselves – and providing means to identify when inappropriate behaviour occurs and address it in ways that are consistent with the wishes of the learner(s) impacted.
-The Temerty Medicine Learner Mistreatment pages clarify types of behaviour that are considered mistreatment.
+The Temerty Medicine Learner Mistreatment pages outline the resources available to learners if they witness or experience mistreatment, or are named as the source of a mistreatment concern.
 Temerty Medicine’s Learner Experience Unit has adopted the AAMC definition of mistreatment, which defines it as intentional or unintentional behaviours that show disrespect for the dignity of others.
-This can be further categorized as: unprofessional behaviour; discrimination and discriminatory harrassment; and sexual violence and sexual harrassment.
+This can be further categorized as: unprofessional behaviour; discrimination and discriminatory harassment; and sexual violence and sexual harassment.

-The program encourages students who experience or witness concerning behaviours in the course of their training to contact the Learner Experience Unit to have a confidential conversation to learn about their options in discussing, disclosing, or reporting the behaviour in accordance with the Learner Mistreatment Guideline.
+The program encourages students who experience or witness concerning behaviours in the course of their training to contact the Learner Experience Unit to initiate a confidential conversation with one of the case managers, to learn about their options in discussing, disclosing, or reporting the behaviour in accordance with the Learner Mistreatment Guideline.

 Learners may reach out to the Learner Experience Unit using the Online Disclosure Form which can also be accessed from the Learner Mistreatment Landing Page.
-Learners also have the option to submit reports in an anonymous manner, and the LEU will take steps to redact potentially identifiable information in anonymous submissions.
-Alternately, learners can come forward to the LEU in an identified manner and request that their report be de-identified (where the learner is consulted on the redaction process).
-Note that there may be limits to Temerty Medicine’s ability to act upon anonymous and deidentified reports, owing to its obligations to provide the respondent with a full and fair opportunity to respond to allegations made against them.
+Learners may elect to submit the form in a deidentified manner.
+Note that there may be limits to Temerty Medicine’s ability to act upon deidentified reports, owing to its obligations to provide the respondent with a full and fair opportunity to respond to allegations made against them.
 Nonetheless, to the extent possible, these types of reports will be escalated out of the LEU in order to collect information about systemic or cultural issues in the learning environment, which may inform systems-level interventions.

-NOTE: The Event Disclosure Form is a tool to seek follow-up.
+NOTE: The Online Disclosure Form is a tool to share concerns and access the Learner Experience Unit.
 It is not an emergency notification service.
+For any emergencies, please call 911.

 Can I speak to someone else instead of the people in the Learner Experience Unit?